“A friend is someone who knows all about you and still loves you.”

 Fast-forward to January 2015, I left for Bible school in Oregon, where I recommitted my life to God.
 He also began pursuing God.
 Weirdly enough, this is where our relationship kind of got iffy.
 We were 18 and trying to figure out this thing called life.
 I was planning to go on a one-way mission trip to Ukraine after Bible school, and he was figuring out what he wanted to do next.

 He spent summer 2015 with my family and me, and shortly after, I moved to Colorado (read about that here).
-Not long afterward, we decided to break up.
+Not long afterward, we broke up.
 It seemed to make sense because we were in different states, but something was still off.
 I wanted to move on and make the most of every moment, in a new city and all.
-So I told myself whatever happened, happened for a reason, and if we were meant to be… it would be.
+So I told myself whatever happened, happened for a reason, and if it meant us to be… we would be together.

 Love must be sincere.
 Romans 12:9a

-After those eight long months, it felt like a veil was lifted from my eyes or as if God flipped the light switch, and I saw him in a new light.
+After those eight long months, it felt like God lifted a veil from my eyes or as if He flipped the light switch, and I saw Ruvim in a new light.
 He was different, and I realized if there’s anyone in this world I wanted to spend my life with, it’d be him.
 All the months prior felt like they didn’t happen.
 Honest!
 I didn’t realize how much time had passed!
 He definitely noticed the change and was quick to ask me out for coffee… again.

 “The most important thing in life is to learn how to give out love, and to let it come in.” — Morrie Schwartz